Skip to main content Skip to footer

 4.5.
 Risk Management

 Fields and Parks Management Groups are required to comply with all County policies and procedures related to risk management, including completing required inspections and training related to the management of the related field/park.
-Haldimand County will provide Fields and Parks Management Groups with standards of maintenance and care in order to ensure the safety and longevity of assets; inspection reports must be provided to County staff upon completion along with documentation that any maintenance or repair required as a result of the inspection has been completed.
+Haldimand County will provide Fields and Parks Management Groups with standards of maintenance and care in order to ensure the safety and longevity of assets.
+Inspection reports must be completed to County standards and must be provided to County staff annually or upon completion along with documentation that any maintenance or repair required as a result of the inspection has been completed.

 Schedules